imcodlaw/joints-2020/README.md

 - Outliers
 - Missing values

-In this notebook all of the problems are going to be treated step by step so machine learning model(s) are able to make an accurate prediction.
+In this notebook all of the problems are going to be treated step by step so machine learning models are able to make an accurate prediction.